ntls-io/trusted-compute-MVP/sgx-mvp/README.md

 # SGX-MVP Directory

-This directory contains all the relevant sgx code for NTC-MVP.
+This directory contains all the relevant SGX code for NTC-MVP.

 - `wasmi-impl` serves as the WebAssembly interpreter
 - `test-data` contains sample JSON data and schemas